Elevator pitch

 Population, labor force, and urban unemployment

-Figure 2 examines the population’s age structure in urban and rural areas in 2016.
-A striking feature is that the population below the age of 20 is considerably lower in urban areas.
-For example, the number of urban residents younger than 20 is about 120 million, compared with 476 million people in urban areas between the ages of 20 and 59.
-This means that the urban labor force is likely to increase rather slowly when today’s youth enter the labor market, and may even experience a significant drop in the future.
-In fact, labor shortages in urban areas are already evident in recent years.
-This issue is attributed to a highly restrictive population control policy.
+Figure 3 examines the population’s age structure in urban and rural areas in 2020 using census data.
+A striking feature is that the urban areas is experiencing a shrinking population for the younger generation.
+Specifically, the number of urban residents younger than 30 is about 205.5 million, compared with 280.3 million people in urban areas between the ages of 30 and 59.
+This means that the urban labor force increases rather slowly when today’s youth enter the labor market, and may even experience a significant drop in the future.
+In fact, the labor shortages in urban areas are attributed to a highly restrictive population control policy from 1979 to 2015, namely, the "one-child policy".

 Rural migrants

 A key aspect to consider when looking toward the future is China’s rural population.
-As shown in Figure 2, the proportion of the population in rural areas below the age of 20 is comparable with those between 20 and 60 years of age in rural areas, as can be seen from the similar number of people in the five-year interval between the two age groups.
+As shown in Figure 3 , the population in rural areas below the age of 30 is relatively sufficient.
 Therefore, absorbing rural workers into urban areas can help address the expected decrease in cities’ labor supply.
-However, for decades, rural migrants have been discouraged (and in many cases prohibited) from residing in cities because of a government system called hukou.
-Established in the 1950s, this system categorizes individuals as agricultural or non-agricultural (hukou) people based on their place of birth, and is intended to anchor peasants to the countryside.
-In 1992, as economic growth accelerated, the central government relaxed restrictions on migrant mobility in order to meet increasing labor demand in cities.
+However, for decades, rural migrants have been discouraged (and in many cases prohibited) from residing in cities because of a government system called "hukou".
+Established in the 1950s, this system categorizes individuals as agricultural or non-agricultural (hukou) people based on their place of birth, and is intended to anchor rural population to the countryside.
+In 1992, as economic growth accelerated, the central government relaxed restrictions on migrant mobility to meet increasing labor demand in cities.
 At first, a large number of rural people moved into urban areas to find jobs.
 However, rural migrants were treated very differently from urban residents, causing the situation to change in recent years.
+One important reason is that they cannot easily transfer their hukou to their destination cities, especially for those working in large cities.
+Other reasons include unaffordable house prices, no access to city healthcare, and challenges in enrolling their children in urban public schools.
+Many migrants opt to work in urban areas temporarily and then return to their home counties after earning money [6].
+Therefore, China needs to gradually lift the obstacles preventing rural migrants from becoming true urban residents.

 Demographic change

 China’s aging population is becoming a massive problem that extends beyond the issue of labor shortages.
 A large increase in the proportion of those above the age of 70 is expected by 2030.
-According to the UN, China is aging more rapidly than almost any country in recent years [4].
-The baby boom in the 1960s and 1970s and the subsequent one child policy distorted the country’s population structure.
-In the 1960s and 1970s, the total fertility rate for a woman was about six (by contrast, it was only 1.28 in 2014).
+According to the UN, China is aging more rapidly than almost any country in recent years [7].
+The baby boom in the 1960s and 1970s and the subsequent one-child policy distorted the country’s population structure.
 When the baby boomers grew up and entered the labor market, the working-age population increased considerably.
 China’s economic growth thus benefited from this so-called “demographic dividend” over the past three decades or so, but the environment is changing as those baby boomers age.
-Figure 3 presents the dependency ratio of children and the elderly from 2000 to 2016.
+Figure 5 presents the dependency ratios of children, the elderly, and the total from 2000 to 2023.
 This ratio, defined as the number of dependents per 100 working people, compares the difference between those not in the labor force with those who are working.
-The figure shows that the dependency ratio of retired people rose from 10% in 2000 to 15% in 2016.
-Meanwhile, the number of children has been stable at a historically low level since 2010.
-This indicates that the aging population is a major concern in the future, because expenditures on social security and medical programs will be high.
+The figure shows that the dependency ratio of retired people rose from 9.9% in 2000 to 22.5% in 2023.
+In contrast, the child dependency ratio has remained stable since 2010, with only minor fluctuations, at 22.3% in 2010 and 23.9% in 2023.
+Consequently, the total dependency ratio climbed from 34.3% in 2010 to 46.5% in 2023.
+The above evidence indicates that the aging population has become a major concern for China.

 Hukou and the evolution of the two-tier urban labor market